cbeardsmore/Upcoming-iCal-Events/README.md

 A widget made for [Übersicht](http://tracesof.net/uebersicht/) using *CoffeeScript*
 Syncs upcoming events from your iCalendar

 The [icalBuddy](http://hasseg.org/icalBuddy/) command-line utility tool must be installed to run.
 If you install to a different directory than standard, you will need to change the path in the *command* line.
+A copy of the lastest version of iCal is included in this repository.

 ## Screenshot